polarr/Impact/README.md

 # LegendGL

-By CSA, also known as IAmLegend
+By CSA, also known as IAmLegend<br>
 A WebGL Library including boilerplate & rendering helper functions